show-karma/karma-gap-sdk/readme.md

 export default gap;
 ```

-The `gelatoOpts` is used when the developer wants to provide gasless transactions to the end user, creating a much better user experience.
-More details about this feature on [Chapter 7](#7-gasless-transactions-with-gelato)
+The `gelatoOpts` option is used when developers aim to provide gasless transactions for a better user experience.
+For more details about this feature, please refer to [Chapter 7](#7-gasless-transactions-with-gelato).

-## 4. Getting attestations
+## 4. Getting Attestations

-After initializing the GAP client, now you're able to fetch for attestations available on this project, such as:
+After initializing the GAP client, you are now able to fetch attestations available within this project, including:

 - Communities
 - Projects